warp-contracts/academy/warp-academy-docs/docs/sdk/advanced/bundled-interaction.md

 The Warp `/gateway/v2/interactions-sort-key` endpoint allows to retrieve all the given contract interactions currently indexed by the Warp Gateway - both the direct Arweave transactions and Warp Sequencer transactions.
-This method is used by the default by the Warp SDK - in case of `forMainnet` instance is being used.
+This method is used by default by the Warp SDK - in case of `forMainnet` instance is being used.

-## Futher development
+## Further development

 1. Blind/trustless sequencing - https://github.com/warp-contracts/gateway/issues/48
 2. Sequencer decentralization - https://github.com/warp-contracts/gateway/issues/93